weaveworks-experiments/flux-classic/site/fluxctl.md

     4419e651cc298f40463294b4aad9e23c5b530607dc3f9e164718a9f93ebe8a26 192.168.3.165:32768 live
 ```

+At the top there is a list of hosts known to tbe running fluxd.

+After the hosts are the services.
+Here there is a single service, with
-At the top is a service name, `hello`; after that are the selection
+the name `hello`; under that that are the selection rules (this one
-rules (this one indicates that containers using the image
+indicates that containers using the image `"tutum/hello-world"` should
-`"tutum/hello-world"` should be selected for the `hello`
-service).
-Last, for each service, is a list of instances, each with
+be selected for the `hello` service).
+Last, for each service, is a
-its address and state.
+list of instances, each with its address and state.

 `live` here means the instance is on-line.
 Other states may indicate
 problems with the instance; for example `no address` means the